yoyo-holdings/rn-todo/README.md

 * Specifications

   1. The app consists of two major activities:
-     - a note-taking activity that accepts a =title= and =text= for one or more notes
+     - a note-taking activity that accepts a `title` and `text` for one or more notes
-     - a TODO tracking activity that accepts an =entry=, with a =checkbox= to show whether this entry has been done or not done
+     - a TODO tracking activity that accepts an `entry`, with a `checkbox` to show whether this entry has been done or not done
   2. The app should have a user interface that allows for easy access between the note-taking and TODO tracking activities as well as to see their details at a glance.